 Rotary Cutting for Quilters

-Learn how to rotary cut long strips of fabric, the starting point for the majority of rotary cutting tasks used in today's quilt patterns. especially strip pieced quilting projects.
+Rotary cutting long strips of fabric is the starting point for the majority of rotary cutting tasks used in today's quilt patterns, especially strip-pieced quilting projects.
 Individual patchwork shapes can be 'sub cut' from strips as needed.

 Accurate rotary cutting is essential for successful quilts and quilt blocks.
 New quilters can save money by practicing with inexpensive muslin or bargain fabrics before cutting more expensive quilting fabrics.

 The instructions for most quick-pieced quilt patterns tell you to rotary cut long strips of fabric from selvage to selvage -- across the fabric's crosswise grain, and that's what we'll cover in this tutorial.
 However, it's fine to work with shorter strips until you are comfortable with long strips, and strips of fabric cut along the fabric's less stretchy lengthwise grain work nicely, too.

 - Always roll the rotary cutter away from your body and follow other rotary cutting safety guidelines.

 - Never use a rotary cutter on any surface other than a rotary mat.

 - Crisp fabrics are easier to rotary cut.
 Use spray starch or sizing to make fabrics stiffer.

 - Attach gripping tabs to the bottom of rotary rulers to help keep them from slipping on fabric.
 Many types of grippers are available commercially, including clear versions that won't obstruct your view of ruler lines.

 - Some quilt patterns tell you to stack strips before rotary cutting shapes from them.
 The more strips you stack, the less accurate the resulting patches will be.